We hold regular immunisation sessions at various locations around Yarra.

 We administer the following vaccines to adults at the following costs:

-- Boostrix vaccine (diphtheria, tetanus, pertussis or whooping cough) for $40 or free for pregnant women and their partners from 20 weeks gestation
+- Boostrix or Adacel Vaccine (Diphtheria, tetanus, whooping cough): $47 per dose (free for pregnant women and their partners from 20 weeks gestation).

-- MMR (measles, mumps, rubella).
-Free doses are available for women planning pregnancy and for women who have recently given birth but have low or negative rubella antibodies.
+- Women who have recently given birth but have low or negative rubella antibodies.

-- People born during or since 1966 who have not had two does of MMR vaccine are also eligible to receive the MMR vaccine for free.
+- People born during or since 1966 who have not had two does of MMR vaccine.

 We hold records of vaccines administered by Yarra City Council.
 Records are not held for vaccinations given by other health providers.
 You can request your Yarra City Council Immunisation records.